LiChiehLin/Okada_Slip_Inversion/Codes/Readme.md

 * MaskCriterion: ***Matrix.*** Input the matrix to be used as the mask
 #### Name-Value pairs:
 * 'Threshold': ***Numeric.*** Input the set threshold for `MaskCriterion` (Leave blank to assume `MaskCriterion` is already a mask)
+This is designed this way if users have their own masks wanted to apply
 ```matlab
 Threshold = 0.35;
 DataStruct = okMaskData(DataStruct,'Original','Displ',DataStruct.Original.Coherence, ...